enclustra-bsp/bsp-xilinx/documentation/2_GUI.md

 ## Graphical User Interface GUI

-> **_Note:_**  By default the build script will fetch and build the latest EBE release.
-To use a specific release you need to clone a clean copy of the EBE repo and switch to a selected release:
-> `git clone https://github.com/enclustra-bsp/bsp-xilinx.git -b v1.x # where v1.x is the release number (e.g. v1.5)`
-> In order to use the latest code, switch to develop release:
-> `git clone https://github.com/enclustra-bsp/bsp-xilinx.git -b develop`
-> `export EBE_RELEASE=update`
-> **_Note:_**  Since software in the develop release uses code which is currently under development the resulting software may be unstable.

 In order to build the software for a chosen board using the GUI, please follow these steps:

 1. Clone the build environment repository with: